-At the beginning thought he was a bit freak but now I really respect that and I actually admire his sense of duty.
+At the beginning of our relationship, I thought he was crazy, but now I really respect that and I actually admire his sense of duty.
 He is a very reliable person and it taught me to be more consistent.
-So if you have multiple things to do during the day, just take a minute to think about what it is more important for you and then do that thing first.
+So if you have multiple things to do during the day, just take a minute to reflect on what is more important for you and then do that thing first.
 The rest can wait.

-Leaving everything to chance leads to disorganisation and therefore to miss things.
-On the other hand, if you know more or less what you are about to do in the next few days and something comes up at the last minute you will be able to reschedule what needs doing so that you can still achieve your goal.
+Leaving everything to chances leads to disorganisation and therefore to miss things.
+On the other hand, if you know more or less what you have to do in the next few days and something comes up at the last minute you will be able to reschedule what needs doing so that you can still achieve your goals.

-These lovely cards I just found in the net are very helpful to increase your productivity level and your motivation.
+These lovely cards I just found on the net are very helpful to increase your productivity level and your motivation.
 LSW Mind Cards are designed to help you to become more mindful of your thoughts and feelings and give you the tools needed to take back control of your happiness, focus on the present and spread positivity throughout your life.

 How to use: